 Now you’ll go ahead and also make a blog post with that same idea.
 In which, you will also include the video.
 See?
 A media mix on your WordPress site: both blog and Video!

 Some people will prefer to watch a quick video or read some slides from Slideshare, others will just ahead and read the whole article.
 Using this divide and conquer approach, you’ll be able to satisfy the expectations and needs of all these different types of audiences.

 Go ahead and begin thinking about all of your ideas like this.
 From now on, each new idea that you’ll have should be passed through the filter of: “can I also make some slides to support this article? a video? an infographic? an eBook? a downloadable file?”

 In Lesson 2, we’ll continue to build on the ideas presented in Lesson 1, and provide even more insight into how you can build an efficient idea generation process.

 Until then, work on your editorial calendar and have it prepared.

 In the second part of this module, we’ll cover:

-– building an inspiration-driving mechanism to help idea generation become daily routine
+– building an inspiration-driving mechanism to help idea generation become a daily routine;

-– making your content repeatable, predictable (this will provide a lot of value for you, as an over-worked content writer, because it will lower the time you require to come up with new stuff and make your editorial calendar become even more useful)
+– creating a list of go-to content formats and ideas that you can use repeatedly (this will provide a lot of value for you because it will lower the time you require to come up with new stuff and make your editorial calendar become even more useful)

 – Mooc-Style content, for creating more with the same idea.